 When is overtime exceptionally not remunerated?

 Even though the general rule is that overtime must be remunerated, there are some exceptional cases.
-For example, managers and professions of a ‘higher nature’ cannot demand remuneration for overtime worked.
+For example, managers and professionals of a ‘higher nature’ cannot demand remuneration for overtime worked.
 These include chief physicians, tax advisors, accountants and lawyers.

 How much overtime pay after termination?